realms-overflow/Chess/stockfish_engine/Windows/wiki/UCI-&-Commands.md

 So the engine will not rely on this command even though all new GUIs should support it.
 As the engine's reaction to `ucinewgame` can take some time the GUI should always send `isready` after `ucinewgame` to wait for the engine to finish its operation.
 The engine will respond with `readyok`.

+> [!NOTE]
-_This clears the hash and any information which was collected during the previous search._
+> This clears the hash and any information which was collected during the previous search.

 <details>
   <summary>Example</summary>